npmcomponent/jkroso-dom-event/Readme.md

+*This repository is a mirror of the [component](http://component.io) module [jkroso/dom-event](http://github.com/jkroso/dom-event).
+It has been modified to work with NPM+Browserify.
+You can install it using the command `npm install npmcomponent/jkroso-dom-event`.
+Please do not open issues or send pull requests against this repo.
+If you have issues with this repo, report it to [npmcomponent](https://github.com/airportyh/npmcomponent).*
 # dom-event

 low level helper for creating DOM event objects.
 It abstracts away the goofiness of the DOM api and browser quirks.